CJ-dev007/CJ-dev007/README.md

 # 🕶️ MISSION LOG: CJ-dev007

 Welcome to Headquarters.
-I am a creative Fullstack Developer operating in the shadows of code, turning complex problems into clean, reliable, and functional solutions.
+I am a creative Fullstack Developer operating in the shadows of code, turning complex problems into clean, reliable and functional solutions.

 ## 🎯 Current Assignment
 - 🛡️ **Primary Objective:** Master the art of software development.